About

 John Longhurst

-John Longhurst is a freelance religion reporter and columnist for the Winnipeg Free Press.
+John Longhurst is a freelance religion and development aid reporter and columnist for the Winnipeg Free Press.
 He has been involved in journalism and communications for over 40 years, including as president of Canadian Church Press.
 In 2021, he received the Manitoba Lieutenant Governor’s Award for Inter-Religious Understanding for his work at the Free Press.
+In 2024, he was named a member of the Order of Canada.
 More by John Longhurst

 James Walsh